jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 amino acid muts = -0.34; P-value 2.3^{-4}, Wilcoxon rank-sum test.)

-To illustrate how selection acts on circulating variants, let’s compare the functional effects of all circulating variant observed in at least one sequence to those observed zero times.
+To illustrate how selection acts on circulating variants, let’s compare the functional effects of observed mutations to those observed zero times.
 The violin plots below show the distribution of functional effects on binding (left) and expression (right), comparing single-nt amino acid mutations with 0 observed counts in GISAID versus increasingly stringent GISAID count cutoffs.
-We can see bias among circulating variants for both binding and expression effects that are visually by eye higher than expected by random mutation alone.
+We can see a bias among circulating mutants for both binding and expression effects that are visually by eye higher than expected by random mutation alone.
 This suggests that purifying selection is removing deleterious RBD mutations that affect traits correlated with our measured binding and expression phenotypes.

 How do we want to quantify this?
 The simplest statistical approach would be permutations – draw random sets of mutation from the single-nt amino acid mutation pool, and compare the observed e.g. median mutational effect of mutations actually observed \>X times with the permuted sets.
-This will surely show significant effects of purifying selection (median higher in actual mutant set than randomly selected sets), but is there something more interesting to be done than simply confirm the significant shift in median?
+This will surely show significant effects of purifying selection (median higher in actual observed mutant set than randomly selected sets), but is there something more interesting to be done than simply confirm the significant shift in median?
 And, can we say anything with meat on it about whether there is indeed a lack of selection for affinity-enhancing mutations?
 (That is, is there a way to quantitatively compare the